pgilad/esformatter-braces/README.md

 and specifically the **Force braces - always** section for more information on behavior.

 Currently this plugin handles the following statements:

 1. If conditionals
 2. While
 3. Do While
 4. For loops

 This plugin currently blindly wraps the needed statement with `{ %s }` formatting.

-If you want additional formatting you should use esformatter or other plugins for that.
-This plugin won't deal with braces placement or styling.
+For any additional formatting (such as braces placement and spacing) use esformatter or other plugins for that.

 ## Goals